 To give one example: the Cluster Electric Mobility South-West is another lighthouse project.
-It includes over 120 partners from four sectors in southwestern Germany, where the car industry and its suppliers have deep roots.
+It includes over 150 stakeholders from industry and science in southwestern Germany, where the car industry and its suppliers have deep roots.
 The members are united in their goal of developing new approaches for a sustainable form of electromobility.

 A comprehensive overview of the German cluster landscape and the activities of the Federal Government, the German states (Länder) and the EU in relation to clusters is available at Clusterplattform Deutschland.
 The website is a joint information portal of the Federal Ministry for Economic Affairs and Energy (BMWi) and the Federal Ministry of Education and Research (BMBF).
 It offers an overview of support measures and events for research clusters.
 Here you can find an overview of the cluster landscape.

 Research activities are conducted in a variety of fields – for example:

 - Environmental technologies